darkhelmet/verboselogging/posts/rails-3-release-notes-what-does-it-mean-to-you.md

 here](http://lindsaar.net/2010/1/26/new-actionmailer-api-in-rails-3)
 that explains most of the good stuff.

-They are in a nice location, namely ‘app/mailers’.
+They are in a nice location, namely 'app/mailers'.

 They return nice `Mail::Message` objects.

 What more can you want?

 WTF does it mean?
-You’ll be happier writing mailers, it’ll make more sense, and the world will rejoice.
+You'll be happier writing mailers, it'll make more sense, and the world will rejoice.

 ## What else?

-Most everything else is pretty awesome, but doesn’t overly affect your day to day work when writing your rails app.
+Most everything else is pretty awesome, but doesn't overly affect your day to day work when writing your rails app.
 ActiveRecord is cleaned up so you can add validations and callbacks to any ruby class.
 ActiveSupport is cleaned up so you can require something, and it pulls